flowroute/flowroute-numbers-python/README.md

 ##TelephoneNumbersController<a name=telephonecontroller></a>

-The Telephone Numbers Controller contains all of the methods necessary to purchase a new phone number and to manage your owned phone number inventory.
+The TelephoneNumbersController supports all of the methods necessary to purchase a new phone number and to manage your owned phone number inventory.
 Methods must be added to a PHP file and that file run from a command line.
 For example, you can create a **numbers.py** file that contains the following base information:

 	from FlowrouteNumbersLib.Controllers.TelephoneNumbersController import *
 	from FlowrouteNumbersLib.Models import *